GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-classic.md

 ### Tax Settings

 Gravity Forms doesn't natively support taxes [for Pricing fields](https://docs.gravityforms.com/category/user-guides/pricing-fields/).
-You could use a [Product Calculation field](https://docs.gravityforms.com/product/) to calculate a product’s tax, but there are limitations.
-For example, it can be difficult updating you calculation when the form products change, the tax amount will be displayed in the line items (and not the totals section), and this method only supports tax-exclusive pricing.
-Thankfully, you have more feature-rich tax options available to you.
+You could use a [Product Calculation field](https://docs.gravityforms.com/product/) to calculate each product's tax, but there are limitations.
+For example, it can be challenging to update the calculations when you add/remove products in your form, the tax amount will be displayed in the line items (and not the totals section), and this method only supports tax-exclusive pricing.
+Thankfully, you have more feature-rich tax options available.

-All Gravity PDF Invoices natively support tax-inclusive pricing, and you can set different tax rates for different products (or disable taxes on a product).
+All Gravity PDF Invoices natively support tax-inclusive pricing, and you are able to set individual tax rates for each product (or disable taxes for a product entirely).
 If you require tax-exclusive pricing, [the Gravity Perks eCommerce Fields perk includes a Tax field, and is fully supported by Gravity PDF Invoices](#gravity-forms-ecommerce-fields).

 ![A screenshot of Invoice Classic, with numbers one through seven positioned on the invoice area, and controlled by the numbered settings documented in the Tax Settings section.](https://resources.gravitypdf.com/uploads/2023/07/4-Tax-Settings-Classic.png)

 #### Enable Tax Inclusive Pricing
-* Automatically calculate the taxes that apply to your products using the Default Tax Rate, or any modifiers.
+* Automatically calculate the taxes that apply to your products using the Default Tax Rate, and any modifiers.
 * By default, tax-inclusive pricing is disabled on invoices.
 * Multiple tax rates are supported for products using the Custom CSS Class `tax-{rate}-{label}` on Product or Shipping fields [in the Form Editor](https://docs.gravityforms.com/css-ready-classes/#h-how-to-use-ready-classes).
-The `{rate}` is a percentage between 0.01 and 99.99.
+The `{rate}` is a percentage between 0 and 100.
 While the `{label}` is the name of the tax (substitute spaces for hyphens).
+For example, if you wanted a specific product to be taxed at 5.25% with the label "CA Taxes", you would add the CSS class `tax-5.25-CA-Taxes` to the Product field in the Form Editor.
-* You cannot add different tax rates directly to Option fields.
-To affect Option fields, you need to add the `tax-{rate}-{label}` class on the associated Product field.
+* You cannot add different tax rates directly to Option fields; it can only be added to Products.
+Option fields will inherit the tax rate of the associated Product field.
 * Taxes can be disabled on a per-product basis using the Custom CSS Class `tax-0`.
+Do not include the label `-{label}` when disabling taxes this way.
-* If you have the [Gravity Wiz eCommerce Fields perk](#gravity-forms-ecommerce-fields) activated on your website, tax-inclusive pricing is automatically disabled if a Tax field is included in the form.
+* If you have the [Gravity Wiz eCommerce Fields perk](#gravity-forms-ecommerce-fields) activated on your website, tax-inclusive pricing is automatically disabled when a Tax field is included in the form.

 ![A screenshot of the Gravity Forms Editor with a Product field selected, the Custom CSS Class setting is highlighted in the Field Settings section, the value of the setting shows tax-7.25-California, which is how you define multiple tax rates in the invoice.](https://resources.gravitypdf.com/uploads/2023/07/5-Tax-Inclusive-Pricing-Classic.png)

 #### Default Tax Name (1)
-* Provide the name of the default tax being applied to products and shipping ([if taxes on shipping is enabled](#tax-shipping-5)).
-For example, Sales Tax in the US, VAT in Europe, and GST in Australia.
+* Provide the name of the default tax being applied to products and shipping fields  ([if taxes on shipping is enabled](#tax-shipping-5)).
+For example, _Sales Tax_ in the US, _VAT_ in Europe, _GST_ in Australia.
-* This label is displayed with the tax calculated using the Default Tax Rate in the invoice.
+* This label is displayed with the tax calculated using the [Default Tax Rate](#default-tax-rate-2) in the invoice.

 #### Default Tax Rate (2)
-* Provide a percentage between 0 and 99.99 to be used as the default tax rate.
+* Provide a percentage between 0 and 100 to be used as the default tax rate.
 For example, you would enter `10` for GST in Australia.
 * The default tax rate [can be overridden on a per-product basis](#enable-tax-inclusive-pricing) using the Custom CSS Class `tax-{rate}-{label}` or `tax-0`.

 #### Tax Summary Label (3)